 Talk to Your Financial Advisor

-Speaking with a trusted professional can help to ensure you successfully navigate and prepare for RMDs.
+Speaking with a trusted professional can help you navigate and prepare for RMDs.
 But don’t start a month before your first RMD is due.
 It’s ideal to plan years in advance of your first RMD so you can understand how and when to use your retirement plan balances in a way to get the most out of all your savings for retirement.